osm-fr/export-cadastre/bin/segmented_buildings/README.md

 ## Web Interface

-The webinterface located in the web directory allow users to confirm or infirm predictions.
+The web interface located in the web directory allow users to validate or invalidate predictions.
-It will call the script `get.py` to obtain segmentation casess, and script `set.py` to record a validation.
+It will call the script `get.py` to obtain segmented cases, and script `set.py` to record a user choice.

 ## Resolution